 Facial Reconstruction Surgery in Salt Lake City, UT

-Facial reconstructive surgery (FRS) restores the appearance and function of the face, head, and neck after traumatic injury.
-Facial trauma refers to injury to the structure and function of the skin, organs, bones, nerves, glands, and blood vessels of the face and neck.
+Facial reconstructive surgery (FRS), or facial trauma reconstruction, restores the appearance and function of the face, head, and neck after a traumatic injury.
+Facial trauma refers to an injury to the structure and function of the skin, organs, bones, nerves, glands, and blood vessels of the face and neck.
 Fractures and lacerations that require reconstructive surgery can be incurred in motor vehicle collisions, violence, athletic pursuits, animal attacks, or other emergency situations.